Synonym(s)

 NaturopathyThis section has been translated automatically.

-Cave: certain vegetables such as asparagus, spinach, Brussels sprouts, legumes, soy products, poppy seeds, dried fruits, shells and crustaceans, white flour products, sweet mueslis and pastries, processed cheese, porcini mushrooms, salsify, green peas, yeast!
+Cave: certain vegetables such as asparagus, spinach, Brussels sprouts, legumes, soy products, poppy seeds, dried fruits, shells and crustaceans, white flour products, sweet mueslis and pastries, processed cheese, porcini mushrooms, black salsify, green peas, yeast!

 In addition to acupuncture, mainly excretory procedures are used.